Student Supervisor Handbook: Student Work Policies

 Reed College has a policy of “no overtime” for student employees.
 Students may work up to 40 hours per week during school breaks.
 Students must not exceed 40 hours of work during the standard work week (Sunday through Saturday).
 Any overages will be noted in payroll, and the student and supervisors will be advised to remedy the situation in the future.

-Student workers are also eligible for holiday pay, pay for administrative leave days, or pay for inclement weather days that they do not work.
+Student workers are not eligible for holiday pay, pay for administrative leave days, or pay for inclement weather days that they do not work.
 Student workers should not be scheduled to work on Federal Holidays, unless it is considered an emergency and prior arrangements have been made.

 Per Oregon State law, student workers must receive meal and rest breaks, as outlined below.
 Student workers cannot legally waive their rights to rest or meal breaks.
 Supervisors must ensure that these breaks are being taken by student workers.